dimitarspassov/ReactJS-SPA-Project/README.md

-# JavaScript-Forum-Project
+# ReactJS-SPA-Project

-<p>This is a sample forum project - a single page application with the following functionality included:</p>
+<p>This is a sample single page application with the following functionality included:</p>

 <ul>
 <li>User authentication</li>